Large Deviations Theory of Increasing Returns: Relation with HLS urns

-that is a linear urn function. \cite{Jack Harris} In fact, it is proven in \cite{Franchini} that linear HLS urns of the kind $\pi\left(y\right)=a+by$ include the Friedman urn model as special case.
-Let now move to the case $k=3$: the probability of a positive step is that of extracting two positive and one negative, plus that of extracting three positive:
+that is a linear urn function.
+In case $k=3$: the probability of increasing the owners of the first product is that of extracting two positive and one negative, plus that of extracting three positive, that is \cite{Dosi Ermoliev}

-then, the corresponding urn function is
+then, the corresponding urn function is \cite{Dosi Ermoliev}

-and cannot be reduced to the linear case.
-In general, the probability of finding a positive majority when extracting an odd number $k$ of steps is
+and cannot be reduced to the linear case $k=1$.
+In general, the probability of finding a positive majority when extracting an odd number $k$ of steps is \cite{Dosi Ermoliev}

 where the $h$ sum runs from $\left(k+1\right)/2$ to $k$.
-Then, the urn function that describes an ERW with odd number $k>2$ of extractions is
+Follows that the urn function that describes a DEK model with $k>2$ extractions per step is \cite{Dosi Ermoliev}

-it is a $k-$th degree polynomial, and is therefore non-linear for all non-trivial values of the memory parameter $p$.
+this is a $k-$th degree polynomial, and is therefore non-linear for all non-trivial values of the trust parameter $p$.